 Iroquois Park was planned by Frederick Law Olmsted as a "scenic reservation" of forested hillsides and breathtaking vistas.
 The park features the WPA-era Iroquois Amphitheater, an open-air theater that accommodates 2,366 people.

 A tulip poplar tree that is believed to be the largest in Louisville's parks system is located in Iroquois Park.
 For more information on the tree, click here.

 The road to the top of the park may be used by pedestrians and cyclists daily throughout the year.
-It's open to motorists from 10 a.m. until 8 p.m. on Wednesdays, Saturdays and Sundays.
+It is only opened to motorists from April – November on Wednesdays, Saturdays and Sundays from 8 a.m. until 8 p.m.

 Iroquois Park is a South Points Scenic Area feature.
 For more information on the park, please click on the logo.